 Thu 18 Apr 2013

 I got an email from Southern Illinois that said 30 big rigs had rolled through town yesterday morning.
 I figure that that is enough for 2 wells.
 It seems like some drilling company has decided to “go for it”.
 Which makes sick and disgusting sense.
-Many of the leases die at the end of April, there have not been test wells drilled so no one knows what is down there and it takes about 7 days to to drill a well and frack it.
+Many of the leases die at the end of April.
+I suspect that these will be test wells, because no one knows what is down there.
+It takes about 7 days to to drill a well and frack it.
 That would have the wells beginning to come in as the lease expires.
 This is what I said in print.

 Thursday, April 11,2013